 For example, Kate Spade mixes sophisticated header fonts with down-to-earth and casual body-text fonts.
 The result is an email that makes classy, sophisticated clothing and accessories approachable for the everyday woman.

 Every business email should be crafted and sent with a specific marketing goal in mind.
 For most businesses, this means emails must encourage readers to click on a call to action button.
-To create the best email design, brands must pay attention to how they use images, text, and white space, and the collective subscriber experience their design creates for subscribers on all devices.
+To create the best email, brands must pay attention to how they use images, text, and white space, and the collective subscriber experience their design creates for subscribers on all devices.